gobeyondidentity/developer-docs/docs/workflows/bind-passkey.md

 Passkeys are generated through a binding job.
 On creation of a binding job, a binding link will be generated.
 That binding link can be used to bind a passkey to a specific device or browser.
 This passkey will be [stored](../platform-overview/passkeys-and-devices/how-are-keys-stored) in the user's device's hardware root of trust (i.e. secure enclave).

+Make sure you have set up an application and configured your [Authenticator Config](../platform-overview/authenticator-config.md) before following this guide.

 A binding job must be generated through the [Beyond Identity API](https://developer.beyondidentity.com/api/v1).
 There are currently two `delivery_method` options for your binding link: `RETURN` and `EMAIL`.

 1. `RETURN` indicates that a binding link will be returned to the caller upon creation of the binding job.
 The developer can then deliver that link to the end user however they want (in-line, sms, email, etc).
 This is the suggested method if you want the end user to create a passkey without having to leave your application.